 Cannabis, sexual pleasure, and orgasm

-Though cannabis affects people in different ways, you’ll find a lot of people claiming that it enhances sexual pleasure and orgasms.
+Though cannabis affects people in different ways, you’ll find a lot of people claiming that it enhances pleasures.
 Some studies have sought to substantiate these claims.
-For example, the conclusion of a study at the Standford Urology Department found that women who consume cannabis regularly report having better orgasms, higher arousal, and more sexual satisfaction overall [9].

 Surveying 452 women, the researchers assessed the different ways cannabis affected their sex lives.
 The participants were asked to complete a Female Sexual Function Index (FSFI) questionnaire designed to evaluate their sexual activity over the previous four weeks, breaking it down into six categories: desire, arousal, lubrication, orgasm, satisfaction, and pain [9].